Employment law and HR glossary

 The employer’s reply or defence, usually written on an ET3 form.

 An employment tribunal can review a decision it has made on a number of specific grounds.
+Reviews are intended to correct specific errors or to deal with evidence that has only become available since the original tribunal hearing.
+The tribunal can confirm, vary or revoke its original decision following a review.
 This is different from appealing to the EAT and has a shorter time limit.

 An agreement that records the terms of the employee's departure, and the payments to be made, in return for a waiver of claims.
 A settlement agreement must meet a number of statutory requirements.
 The requirements are broadly that:

 · The agreement must be in writing.

 · The agreement must relate to particular proceedings.

 · The employee/worker must have received advice on its effect on their ability to pursue their rights.